KitfungChan/DenoisingPAUS/README.md

 Denoising the PAUS images is time-consuming.
 For convenience, we provide precomputed data products, including:

-● denoised galaxy fluxes
+● Denoised galaxy fluxes

-● aperture fluxes
+● Aperture fluxes

-● simulation images
+● Simulation images

-● trained models
+● Trained models

+● Selected training data for the LoRA-N2V

 The denoised fluxes and aperture fluxes are stored as CSV files, while the simulation images are stored as NPY files.
 These files, together with the trained models, are available on Zenodo (The descriptions and details of the files are in the README.md in the zenodo):